gulpjs/liftoff/README.md

 #### opts.configFiles

-An object of configuration files to find.
-Each property is keyed by the default basename of the file being found, and the value is an array of [path arguments](#path-arguments) of which the order indicates priority to find.
+An array of configuration files to find with each value being a [path arguments](#path-arguments).

-See [Config Files](#config-files) for the config file specification.
+The order of the array indicates the priority that config file overrides are applied.
+See [Config Files](#config-files) for the config file specification and description of overrides.

 **Note:** This option is useful if, for example, you want to support an `.apprc` file in addition to an `appfile.js`.
 If you only need a single configuration file, you probably don't need this.
 In addition to letting you find multiple files, this option allows more fine-grained control over how configuration files are located.

-Type: `Object`
+Type: `Array`

 Default: `null`